The 3 Best Stretches for Netball

 - Being aware of where other players are in a player’s zone will prevent the rolling of ankles due to stepping on another player.

-Stretching is one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
+Netball stretches are one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
 Don’t make the mistake of thinking that something as simple as stretching won’t be effective.
-Below are 3 very beneficial stretches for netball; obviously there are a lot more, but these are a great place to start.
-Please make special note of the instructions beside each stretch.